bpalmer4/readabs/README.md

    stored in a local cache.
 By default, the cache directory is "./.readabs_cache/".
    You can change the default directory name by setting the environemnt variable "READABS_CACHE_DIR" with the name of the preferred directory.
- * the "read" functions have a number of standard keyword arguments (with default settings as follows):
+ * the "read" anf "grab" functions have a number of standard keyword arguments
+   (with default settings as follows):
    - `history=""` - provide a month-year string to extract historical ABS data.
      For example, you can set history="dec-2023" to the get the ABS data for a catalogue identifier that was originally published in respect of Q4 of 2023.